 Nutritional therapists provide personalised nutrition, dietary and lifestyle recommendations to help enhance an individual's health and wellbeing

-As a nutritional therapist, your focus is on the belief that there are nutritional and biochemical imbalances in the body that lead to ill health.
-You'll therefore take a holistic approach to your clients, devising for them a personalised nutrition and lifestyle plan to help maintain their wellbeing.
+As a nutritional therapist, you'll work with the understanding that there are nutritional and biochemical imbalances in the body that lead to ill health.
+Taking a holistic approach to your clients' nutritional therapy, you'll devise a personalised nutrition and lifestyle plan to help maintain their wellbeing.

-This includes recommendations to restore nutritional balance, which may include guidance on avoiding certain toxins and allergens, detoxification and the use of supplementary nutrients such as high-dose vitamins.
+This will include recommendations to restore nutritional balance, which may include guidance on avoiding certain toxins and allergens, detoxification and the use of supplementary nutrients such as high-dose vitamins.

 Nutritional therapy is classed as a complementary medicine and is intended for people who want to improve their general health and lifestyle through diet and nutrition, as well as those with chronic health conditions who may wish to see a nutritional therapist alongside other healthcare professionals.